selendra/selendra-app/README.md

 npm run dev
 ```

-> You need to run npm installed, also you should go for the latest version of npm.
+> You need to have npm installed, also you should go for the latest version of npm.